groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.words.revision/revisiontype/_index.md

 ```

-Change of formatting was applied to the parent node.
+Represents a type when change of formatting was applied to the parent node.

 ### STYLE_DEFINITION_CHANGE {#STYLE-DEFINITION-CHANGE}
 ```